How to Sell an Inherited House: A Step-by-Step Guide for Florida Homeowners

 Step 4: Decide If You Want to Sell As-Is or Make Repairs

-No waiting for buyer financing
+• No waiting for bank approvals

-No realtor commissions
+• No realtor fees or commissions

 Step 5: Choose the Best Way to Sell the Inherited Property